 T32 Resident Research Training Program

-Objective: Our TCV Surgery Research Training Program has been continuously funded since 2000 by an NIH/NHLBI training award with Dr. Victor Laubach as the current Program Director (Dr. Irving Kron was the PD from inception through 2018).
-This training program provides collaboration between basic scientists and surgical faculty to train academic cardiothoracic surgeons.
-The main objective of our program is to provide surgery residents with hypothesis-driven training in laboratory or clinical research in order to foster their development into surgeon-scientists.
+Objective: Our CardioVascular Surgery Training Program (CVSTP) has been continuously funded since 2000 by an NIH/NHLBI training award, with Irving Kron, MD and Victor Laubach, PhD as Program Directors.
+This training program provides collaboration between basic scientists and surgery faculty to train academic cardiothoracic surgeons.
+The main objective of our program is to provide surgery residents with hypothesis-driven training in laboratory or clinical research to foster their development into academic surgeon-scientists.
 The primary discipline which our program focuses on is basic and translational research into vascular and end-organ function following transplantation or surgery.

-Participating Departments, Programs, and Faculty: Our T32 Training Program includes several participating departments within the University of Virginia School of Medicine including:
+Participating Departments, Programs, and Faculty: Our CVSTP includes mentors from a variety of participating departments within the University of Virginia School of Medicine including:

-- Dept. of Surgery (Irving Kron, Victor Laubach, Craig Slingluff, Gorav Ailawadi, Chris Lau, Sasha Krupnick, Eric Schneider, Zequan Yang)
+- Dept. of Surgery (Irving Kron, Victor Laubach, Craig Slingluff, Zequan Yang, Lian Guo, Mark Roeser, Bowan Wang, Melina Kibbe)

-- Dept. of Medicine (Mark Okusa, Brian Annex, Coleen McNamara, Peter Lobo, Imre Noth)
+- Dept. of Medicine (Mark Okusa, Coleen McNamara, Peter Lobo, Imre Noth)

 - Dept. of Pharmacology (Kevin Lynch)